Getting a Deadly Illness & Other Buttfuckery

 I watched my entire, short existence unfurl before my eyes.
-I could see the horrible finish line, but I didn’t want to hide in bed—I wanted to rampage into mushrooms with reckless abandon.
+I could see the horrible finish line, but I didn’t want to hide in bed—I wanted to rampage into mushrooms with reckless disregard.
 I had nothing to fear but wasting precious time.
 I wanted to cram those fifteen seconds with a whole lifetime’s worth of adventures and experiences.
 I wanted to travel to Afghanistan, North Korea, Iran, and the Congo, write a best-selling autobiography about a dying man who faces his own mortality by visiting the most dangerous corners of the globe and showing that humanity isn’t as evil as Fox News makes it out to be—that people are all fundamentally good, whether they live in Boston or Benin or Baghdad.
 I’d probably win a Nobel Prize.
 I’d do talk shows; Oprah would weep on my shoulder.

 But I only had fifteen seconds to do it.